Cannibalism in poultry: Motivational basis

 Poultry species which exhibit cannibalism are omnivores.
 For example, hens in the wild often scratch at the soil to search for seeds, insects and even larger animals such as lizards or young mice, although they are mainly herbivorous in adulthood.
 Feather pecking is often the initial cause of an injury which then attracts the cannibalistic pecking of other birds – perhaps as re-directed foraging or feeding behaviour.
 In the close confines of modern farming systems, the increased pecking attention is easily observed by multiple birds which join in the attack, and often the escape attempts of the cannibalised bird attract more pecking attention.

 Causes

-Poultry in captivity is where most cannibalistic behaviours are observed.
-Due to this, there are many factors that can cause cannibalism.
-Some of these factors are outlined below:

 Light and overheating

 High intensity light with prolonged exposure can lead to cannibalism of poultry in captivity due to the increase of stress and overheating that causes discomfort.

 Crowd size

-Poultry have a social hierarchy and when crowds are too close together, dominant birds will fight more often to obtain or sustain dominance which can increase risk of cannibalism.
+Poultry have a social hierarchy.
+When crowds are too close together, dominant birds will fight more often to obtain or sustain dominance which can increase risk of cannibalism.
 The increase crowd size also plays into a few more factors.
 With a larger crowd there is less space in the pen.
 This allows for less feeding space which therefore means that dominant birds will take majority of the food supply leaving less dominant birds susceptible to becoming underweight and easier targets to the dominant birds for cannibalism.
 An optimal flock size are either large flock of greater than 30 where the group is too large to recognize an established dominant bird and the social hierarchy breaks down, or a small group size where a social order can easily organize itself.
 Intermediate group sizes cause confusion among the flock and leads to higher aggression of different birds attempting to become the dominant one and therefore leading to increased risk of cannibalism.